Head Of Department : Miss M. Moran

-Members Of Staff: Mr K. Blaney, Miss C. McMahon, Mr. C. White & Miss.
+Members Of Staff: Mr K. Blaney, Miss C. McMahon, Mrs K. McGimpsey, Miss S. Matchett and Mr. C. White & Miss.
 C. Grimley

 Welcome to St Columbanus’ College PE Department.
 Our primary aim is to educate our students in the importance of health and fitness so that they can make positive life choices.
 We also aim to develop skills and qualities such as teamwork, leadership and communication, through a wide range of physical and sporting activities.
 Every student is supported by staff to develop their self esteem so that they have the confidence to reach their full potential.

 - Grass Football pitch

 PE is compulsory for all students in Key Stages 3 and 4.
 Year 8 and year 9 students are allocated 4 periods of PE a week.
 Year 10, 11 and 12 students are allocated 2 periods a week.The following activities are on offer:

 |Gaelic Football||Health Related Physical Education|